-She holds a doctorate in musicology from the University of Florida, where she was a Graduate Alumni Fellow; her dissertation explored the intersection between biography and style in the chamber works of Dame Ethel Smyth.
+She holds a doctorate in music history and literature from the University of Florida, where she was a Graduate Alumni Fellow; her dissertation explored the intersection between biography and style in the chamber works of Dame Ethel Smyth.
 Dr. Zigler holds degrees in Piano Performance from Belmont University (M.M.) and the University of Alabama (B.M., magna cum laude), and she continues to perform as a soloist and collaborative pianist.
-In addition to her formal education, Dr. Zigler studied piano at the Landesmusikakademie in Heek, Germany with Falko Steinbach, and she received a certificate in 20th century British history from the University of Cambridge.
-She is currently a member of the Music Teachers National Association, the College Music Society, the American Musicological Society, the North American British Music Studies Association, the International Smyth Society, and the International Alliance for Women in Music.
-Dr. Zigler serves on the American Musicological Society Committee on Women and Gender, and as board member for musicology in the College Music Society Mid-Atlantic chapter.
+In addition to her formal education, Dr. Zigler studied piano at the Landesmusikakademie in Heek, Germany; she received a certificate in 20th century British history from the University of Cambridge; and she received the Certificate in Injury-Preventive Keyboard Technique from Salem College.
+She is currently a member of the College Music Society, the American Musicological Society, the North American British Music Studies Association, the International Smyth Society, and the International Alliance for Women in Music.
+Dr. Zigler served on the American Musicological Society Committee on Women and Gender, and was a board member for musicology in the College Music Society Mid-Atlantic chapter.